jcothran/bobcatchinese/README.md

  * red - double/compound character
  * orange - unmatched character orange

 Hovering over matched characters will show a title including the pinyin,frequency#,further translations.
+A summary sorted table lists unmatched characters by frequency.

 For most of the double/compound characters, I haven't added a 'short' translation for most of those yet.
 Plan to update these later as well as additional possible character entries including 1 to 3 or more compound characters.